Stay up to date with development and occupier opportunities in Southampton by signing up to our newsletter.

 Opportunity: Occupier for commercial floorspace

-One of Southampton’s biggest regeneration schemes of the last decade has now reached a key milestone.
-The first and second phases of housing at Bow Square, on the site of the city’s old fruit and vegetable market, has been completed and handed over to property manager Atlas Residential.
+One of Southampton’s biggest regeneration schemes of the last decade has come to a successful completion, transforming the city's old fruit and vegetable market.

-The development is the first BTR (Build to Rent) project in the region and identified as one of seven ‘VIP’ projects in the city's Master Plan.
+The development is the first BTR (Build to Rent) project in the region and identified as one of seven ‘VIP’ projects in Southampton's Master Plan.

 The scheme includes 279 one and two-bedroom apartments, split across three blocks in an ‘L’ shape.

-Nearly 900 sq m of commercial space will be split between two of the blocks, one acting as a marketing, management and communal facility for tenants with the other providing flexible space for commercial users or retailers.
+Nearly 900 sq m of commercial space is split between two of the blocks, one acting as a marketing, management and communal facility for tenants with the other providing flexible space for commercial users or retailers.

-Local artist, Daniel Crow of a-space arts, has been commissioned to design and install a new piece of public art at Bow Square apartments, where Bernard Street meets Queensway, to commemorate the site’s significant importance.
+Local artist, Daniel Crow of a-space arts, was commissioned to design and install a new piece of public art at Bow Square apartments, where Bernard Street meets Queensway, to commemorate the site’s significant importance.

 Taking inspiration from the historic Back of Walls that Bow Square is named after, research has been undertaken on the history of those whose gardens backed on to the medieval wall close to the development.

-The conceptual sculpture, due to be unveiled in 2018, will consist of a 30-metre Corten wall with stone lattice design and a 4-metre tower with a gateway that will run across the development.
-The door of the gateway will display the names of those who lived in what was then English Street in 1454.
+The conceptual sculpture, consists of a 30-metre Corten wall with stone lattice design and a 4-metre tower with a gateway that will run across the development.
+The door of the gateway displays the names of those who lived in what was then English Street in 1454.

 If you would like to be part of Southampton’s success story, discover more about our ambitions and the opportunities available please get in touch: